Joe Barry Carroll: 1978–79

 Head coach Fred Schaus stepped down in 1978 and was replaced by Lee Rose.
 Playing with a slowed down, controlled system compared to Schaus' fast-pace style, Carroll and senior point guard Jerry Sichting led Purdue to a first place Big Ten tie with an Earvin Johnson-led Michigan State.
 Not receiving the favor of the two teams to advance to the NCAA Tournament, Carroll led Purdue to the NIT Finals his junior year, losing to in-state rivals, Indiana.
 He averaged 22.8 points a game on the season and was named First Team All-Big Ten and a Third Team All-America, while leading the Boilers to a 27–8 record.
 He grabbed a school record 352 rebounds on the season.

 1979–80

 During his senior year, he led the Boilermakers to an NCAA Final Four appearance, losing to UCLA in the semi-finals.
 They won the consolation game against Iowa, where Carroll scored a game-high 35 points in his last game as a Boilermaker.
 Leading Purdue to a 23–10 record on the season, he was named a First Team All-American and a second straight First Team All-Big Ten selection.
 He played 1,235 minutes on the season, the most by any player in school history.

 College notes

-Carroll holds the all-time school records for career rebounds (1,148) and blocks (349).
-With 2,175 points in his Purdue career, he ranks second to Rick Mount.
+Carroll holds the all-time school record for career blocks (349) and is second in school history for rebounds (1,148) to Zach Edey.
+With 2,175 points in his Purdue career, he ranks third behind Rick Mount and Zach Edey.
 He majored in economics at Purdue University.